conan-io/conan-center-index/recipes/sdl_mixer/sdl_mixer.md

 # integration plan

 Roughly speaking I will grab whatever is in the new bincrafters repo and convert it to fit the other sdl images in this repo.

+There are dependencies missing on conan-center which would have to be ported down the road.

+Missing dependencies are exluded through the build options and set to False per default.